 Within each vehicle class, first-party injury (i.e., MedPay and PIP) claim frequency tends to decrease as vehicle size increases.
 The occupants of larger, heavier vehicles are subjected to less force and benefit from more survival space in the event of a crash.
 In contrast, the severity, or cost, of injury claims tends to increase with vehicle size.
 This may be because larger vehicles are more likely to be carrying multiple passengers, increasing the odds of multiple injuries.

 Just as in claims for crash damage, vehicle class also makes a difference in injury claims.
-For instance, relative claim frequencies under MedPay and PIP coverages are generally higher than average for small four-door cars, which don’t provide as much protection in crashes with larger vehicle types.
-Claim frequencies are generally lower for SUVs and luxury SUVs, which are heavier and therefore offer more protection.
+For instance, relative claim frequencies under MedPay and PIP coverages are generally higher than average for cars, which don’t provide as much protection in crashes with larger vehicle types.
+Claim frequencies are generally lower for pickups, SUVs and luxury SUVs, which are heavier and therefore offer more protection.

-Losses under medical payment coverage by vehicle class and size, 2020-22 models
+Losses under medical payment coverage by vehicle class and size, 2021-23 models

-100 = $43 (all-passenger-vehicle result)
+100 = $45 (all-passenger-vehicle result)

 Comprehensive coverage